ashfire908/tools/README.md

 Scripts and Tools
 -----------------

-* GitHub Repo Updater - A post-recieve hook that updates local git repos on commit.
+* GitHub Repo Updater - A post-receive hook that updates local git repos on commit.
 Keeps a log of updates and errors. (github_repo_updater.php)
+* Remote Wireshark - Connects to another machine via SSH, starts tshark remotely, and returns the sniffed traffic to Wireshark running locally on your machine.